Optimizing WordPress Media: Disable Unnecessary Thumbnails and Free Up Server Space

 • Safely clean up server storage without affecting the functionality of the site.

 This issue is relevant for anyone seeking to optimize their WordPress site’s storage usage, especially for those with limited hosting space or sites that frequently upload media files.
-To achieve the goal of disabling automatic thumbnail generation in WordPress and identifying potential plugins or themes that might influence image handling, follow these steps:
+To achieve the goal of disabling automatic thumbnail generation in WordPress and identifying potential plugins or themes that might influence image handling, follow these steps to for Optimizing WordPress Media:

 1. Disable Thumbnail Creation in WordPress